Listen to This Article:

 Leverage Social Media

-Students who attend Escoffier’s new Food Entrepreneurship program discover key social media principles pertinent to restaurants.
+Students who attend Escoffier’s Food Entrepreneurship program discover key social media principles pertinent to restaurants.
 This includes creating content goals, understanding relevant social media platforms, and reaching target audiences.
-Now, let’s get a bird’s eye view of the two most popular platforms restaurants can leverage today.
+Now, let’s get a bird’s eye view of a few of the most popular platforms restaurants can leverage today.

 Think of Instagram as a curated platform to strengthen your brand’s identity.
-This millennial-driven social engine was originally used to post aesthetically pleasing photos, but now, it’s a haven for “short-form” video content (i.e. Instagram reels).
+This social engine was originally used to post aesthetically pleasing photos, but now, it’s a haven for short-form video content (i.e. Instagram Reels).

 Pro Tip